 Book a demo

 Staffing firms, gig platforms, and contingent workforce solutions play vital roles in today’s healthcare landscape, bridging the gap between employers and healthcare professionals.
 One scenario these groups are beginning to encounter is the need to convert independent contractors (IC), often classified as 1099 workers, into W2 employees.
 While this transition can offer various benefits for both parties involved, it’s essential to navigate the process with care and attention to legal and administrative considerations.
-In this report, we’ll explore what staffing firms need to know when converting 1099 contractors to W2 employees.
+This free white paper can walk you through the process step by step.
+However, in this report, we’ll explore what staffing firms need to know when converting 1099 contractors to W2 employees.

 What is Driving the Change?